-Alcoholism is a disease in which a person is dependent on a drug—alcohol.
+Alcoholism is a disease in which a person is dependent on a drug — alcohol.
 The disease can harm the person’s physical and mental health.
-It can also affect their behavior.
+It can also affect his or her behavior.
 Alcoholism is not a character flaw.
 It is not a moral failure.
 It is a disease that worsens over time.
 Untreated, it can lead to brain damage and death.
 Recovery is possible if drinking is stopped.

 Drinking is the main behavior of people with alcoholism.
 They develop a private relationship with drinking.
 They guard it.
 They give it their time, money, and attention.
 This may happen at the expense of family and friends.
 They lie for it and think about it all the time.
 They may risk losing their families for it.
 They may risk their lives for it.
 Despite the harm it causes, they can’t control the drinking.